yufigs/hello-world/README.md

 # hello-world
+Hi Everybody!

-first application with android studio
+This is my first application that I am trying to practise with android studio.
+Hope everything will be fine with this huge github family.